 Computer Science (CS) is the study of computation – what can and cannot be computed, how computation can be made more efficient, how to build machines that can compute, and which spheres of human activity can benefit from computational approaches.
 It is deeply rooted in logic and mathematics.
 Theoretical Computer Scientists push the frontiers of computation by inventing new computational approaches.
 Practical Computer Scientists apply the theory of Computer Science to different application areas like science, finance, medicine, business, transportation, entertainment, education, communication, engineering, art, and the humanities.

 Interventions stemming from CS are just beginning to disrupt and reinvent Pakistani society.
 The CS program provides students the intellectual and technical foundation to assess these interventions and to contribute meaningfully and thoughtfully to the transition of our society to the information age.
 With an education grounded in the Liberal Arts, our graduates have an unrivalled understanding of our society and the ethical ramifications of technology.

 A major with the program educates students in the theory, systems, and applications of CS so that they are able and willing to make impactful contributions to society and are prepared for success in industry, entrepreneurship, and higher education.

 REQUIREMENTS FOR THE MAJOR

-All students majoring in Computer Science (CS) must obtain a minimum grade of C+ in each CS Foundation and Kernel course in order to graduate with this degree.
+3 Students must obtain a minimum grade of C+ in each CS Foundation and Kernel course.